-- 1. Auditions (for first enrolment only) for individual instruction in all instruments and voice are held the last week of April for returning students and the last week of August for new students. - 2.
-Ensemble requirement: Choral Ensemble, Chamber Choir or Instrumental Ensemble (minimum 6 terms, 9-13.5 credits).
+- Auditions (for first enrolment only) for individual instruction in all instruments and voice are held the last week of April for returning students and the last week of August for new students. - 2.
+Ensemble requirement: Choral Ensemble or Chamber Choir (minimum 6 terms; 10.5-15 credits); Instrumental Ensemble (minimum 6 terms, 9 credits).